 After the American Council on Education made recommendations to do so, NSCC began to accept GED graduates with College-ready scores this year.
 The GED College-ready scores are now accepted at the school’s campuses in Middleton, Lynn, and Danvers.
 The school has more than 8,000 students and over the past half-century, some 250,000 residents of the North Shore area have benefitted from academic courses provided by the school.

 Several studies have shown that the GED exam prepares test takers pretty well for postsecondary academic education.
-Since the new, fully computer-based GED program was launched in January 2014, more GED graduates have signed up for college programs and they appear to be more ready than ever before to be successful in college and their careers.
+Since the new, fully computer-based GED program was launched, more GED graduates have signed up for college programs and they appear to be more ready than ever before to be successful in college and their careers.
 Studies carried out by GED Testing Service have revealed that

 • 45% of GED graduates signed up for a college degree or certificate course within 3 years